“A Little Adversity Is a Good Thing”—Lessons for a Successful Leadership Journey

 Fairygodboss

 Many great leaders view challenges as opportunities.
-For Melinda Thompson, chief operating officer of Personal Lines at The Hartford, the challenges she has encountered throughout her career helped her grow into the leader she is today.
+For Melinda Thompson, Head of Personal Insurance at The Hartford, the challenges she has encountered throughout her career have helped her grow into the leader she is today.

 Melinda credits critical skills like tenacity, grit, competitive spirit, work ethic, humility, and confidence to help overcome those challenges.